-The VRQA will commence regulating school boarding premises on
+The VRQA commenced regulating school boarding premises on

-Schools and organisations who do not complete the self-assessment and statutory declaration by 18 September 2021 will be required to make an application to the VRQA for registration.
+Schools and organisations with existing school boarding premises who did not participate in the deeming process are required to make an application to the VRQA for registration.

 How will the VRQA review school boarding premises?